markallisongit/blog/content/posts/2024/logicapp-connect-azuresql/index.md

 ```

 With the user created, I went ahead and attempted to connect the Logic App to the SQL Database.

-Next, let's connect the Logic App to Sql .

 ## Running into Another Error